Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 and conditional, never becoming an open-ended wait for an extension feature to succeed.
-Works means missed or late extension material follows that feature's deterministic fallback, such as Tier 1 consensus_fallback entropy for RNG or normal Export retry/expiry, rather than blocking core consensus.
+Works means missed or late extension material follows that feature's deterministic fallback, such as Tier 1 consensus_fallback entropy for RNG or normal Export pending/expiry behavior, rather than blocking core consensus.

 ## Fallback Semantics